 Like with all choices in life, a perfect one doesn’t exist.
-Same with tires.
+Same with car tires for overlanding.
 You will always have to accept certain limitations and live with that.
 There is no manual that will tell you what choice to make.
-For me, after twelve years on the road, I am comfortable with the choices we make today.
+For me, after so many years on the road, I am comfortable with the choices we make today.

-If your journey is less than two years and you are not racing around the globe – driving, say 30.000 kms per year – one set of tires will probably suffice.
+If your journey is less than two years and you are not racing around the globe – driving, say 30,000Ks per year – one set of tires will probably suffice.
 But if you do plan to buy new tires while on the road, make sure you select the right rim before you start your journey.

-Why My Fondness For a Skinny, High Tire?I think it all started with my first car, a Citroën 2CV.
+I think it all started with my first car, a Citroën 2CV.
 They had absurdly thin, high wheels.
 Once, we had serious snow.
 When driving into town I saw big, luxurious cars swerving into problems in corners.
 This was mainly caused by the weight of their vehicle and the fact that it had rear-wheel drive.
 Meanwhile, the 2CV was cornering without a problem.

-Okay I hear you; a big-ass Land Cruiser is not the same as my ‘ugly duckling’.
+Okay, I hear you; a big-ass Land Cruiser is not the same as my ‘ugly duckling’.
 You are right, but the principle remains more or less the same.
 Stick with me and let me explain.

 - We are driving around 20,000 kilometers a year.